Laf111/WiiUFtpServer/README.md

   <img src="WiiUFtpServer.png">
 </p>

-It **fixes remaining files injection failures** when using ftp-everywhere : few games such as WWHD check the save files'rights and refuse to import them if permissions rights are not set using IOSUHAX_FSA_ChangeMode.
+It **fixes remaining files injection failures** when using ftp-everywhere : few games such as WWHD check the save files'rights and refuse to import them if permissions rights are not set using IOSUHAX_FSA_ChangeMode().

 I used libWUT for the channel version but kept using **dynamic_libs for the HBL version** because of **sligtly better transfert speeds**.
 This version is **2.5 times faster than FTP everywhere** based on dynamic libs :